 But at the end of the day, and again this is true in training and in diet, the fundamentals are the most important.
 Until you have those in place, none of the advanced stuff makes a difference.

 And, generally speaking, you find that once you have the fundamentals in place, the advanced stuff doesn’t add that much.
 Again, in specific situations, worrying about the details matters (e.g. very lean natural bodybuilders trying to get super lean); for most people it doesn’t.

 I’d note, semi-tangentially, that there tend to be individual personality differences in how people approach these kinds of topics.
 Some people are, shall we say, a bit obsessive compulsive (I’m one of them) about things like nutrition and training.

-They are the ones who, as Dan Duchaine once phrased it, want nutrition with ‘all the plumbing’.
+They are the ones who, as Dan Duchaine once phrased it, want nutrition with “all the plumbing”.
 They want diets to be set out in terms of how many seconds to wait between sets, protein and amino acid recommendations must be set to the milligram, etc. Amusingly, these folks want all of the details whether they are necessary or not in the first place (usually they are not).
 They just want it for the sheer knowledge of knowing.

 At the other extreme are people who get overwhelmed by that type of information, they want easy generalities and lots of detail puts them off.
 Many people are somewhere in between the two, they want enough details to get the job done well but not so much that they get paralyzed by it.
 But I’m getting off topic.

 The 4 Fat Loss Fundamentals

 Ok, before I talk details, let me spell out how I would set up the most basic fat loss diet on the planet.
 These criteria are in order of importance, by the way and are:

 - Create an appropriate caloric deficit/set caloric intake appropriately